-TABLE 6

-STUDENT OUTCOMES (SOs) ASSESSMENT MATRIX
+TABLE 8 STUDENT OUTCOMES (SOs) ASSESSMENT MATRIX

-NOTE: Student RESUME (Special Format): Students are instructed about this requirement, to maintain up-to-date throughout their time as students in the Surveying and Topography Program, and to be turned in on the 1st week of the senior year to the Department's Academic Counselor, who will collect/file them in Resume Binders, for use at employment opportunities and/or for statistical analysis.
+NOTE: Student RESUME (Special Format): Students are instructed about this requirement, to maintain up-to-date throughout their time as students in the Civil Engineering Program, and to be turned in on the 1st week of the senior year to the Department's Academic Counselor, who will collect/file them in Resume Binders, for use at employment opportunities and/or for statistical analysis.
 The Resume will not exceed 2 pages in length, and will include as a minimum:

 - Name

 - Mailing Address

 - Contact Telephone Numbers, emails, etc.

 - Education

 - Schools/Colleges/Universities

 - Departmental GPA

 - General GPA

 - Undergrad Research and Work Experiences

 - Seminars and Workshops Attendance

-- Projects and Competitions
+- DESIGN Projects and Engineering Competitions

 - Special Skills

 - Membership in Professional Societies

 - Honors, Recognitions and Awards

-3. Exit Survey: This survey contains several standard sets of questions that are asked in exit surveys performed by other departments in the College, while other questions that are specific to surveying and topography students.
+- 3. Exit Survey: This survey contains several standard sets of questions that are asked in exit surveys performed by other departments in the College, while other questions that are specific to civil engineering students.
 Perhaps the most useful parts of the survey are the written comments that students provide.
 Periodically the raw responses are analyzed and the results discussed by the SEED and Academic Affairs Committees as indicated earlier.

-4. Faculty Course Assessment Reports (FCAR): The Faculty Course Assessment Report (FCAR), as modified and adapted from the original version of Dr. John K. Estell, Ohio Northern University, provides an assessment format for documenting ABET Criterion 3 Student Outcomes assessment and continuous improvement at the course level.
+- 4. Faculty Course Assessment Reports (FCAR): The Faculty Course Assessment Report (FCAR), as modified and adapted from the original version of Dr. John K. Estell, Ohio Northern University, provides an assessment format for documenting ABET Criterion 3 Student Outcomes assessment and continuous improvement at the course level.
 In addition to assessment reporting, the FCAR lists modifications incorporated into the course, reflection on the part of the instructor as to what was or was not effective, and suggestions for further improvements.
 Additional information collected by other means can be incorporated into the FCAR.
 Reports are collected, discussed within the areas, and disseminated to allow instructors to inspect prior offerings of specific courses and adopt the accepted suggestions, thereby improving the course with each offering.
 Therefore, the FCAR effectively documents the "closing of loops" at course and program levels.
 Completed FCAR assessment forms are maintained as evidentiary documentation in the individual Course Binders/Portfolios.

-5. Internship/Undergraduate Research/Co-op Surveys: The CO-OP Program, Internship, and Undergraduate Research Programs routinely survey both students and employers.
+- 5. Internship/Undergraduate Research/Co-op Surveys: The Civil Engineering CO-OP Program, Internship, and Undergraduate Research Programs routinely survey both students and employers.
 All working students are asked to evaluate their experiences.
 At the end of each work term, students must also submit a written performance appraisal from their supervisor.

+- 6. Fundamentals of Engineering Exam (FE): This nationally administered exam is required in the process of obtaining a professional engineering license.
+We use it as a tool to evaluate our academic program with reference to a national norm or standard, realizing that accreditation requirements are becoming progressively driven by accountability and benchmarking.
+The FE exam is nationally recognized as an extremely attractive tool for Student Outcomes assessment.
+Through careful analysis, FE exam results may be used to assess particular aspects of the following ABET Criterion 3 Student (1-7) Outcomes: (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; (4) an ability to recognize